wheretocode/WhereToCode/documentation/Technology.md

 **Name:** ​Login Page
 **User type:** ​All
-**Description:** Performs login authentication, redirects based on result
+**Description:** ​Performs login authentication, redirects based on result
-**Use Case:** A user wants to login using proper credentials; to have access to account specific features.
+**Use Case:** ​A user wants to login using proper credentials; to have access to account specific features.

 ---

 **Name:** ​Google Map Location Finder
 **User type:** ​All
-**Description:** Google Places/Map API locates the users geolocation automatically, user can then search for another location via the autocomplete search bar.
+**Description:** ​Google Places/Map API locates the users geolocation automatically, user can then search for another location via the autocomplete search bar.
 Place results are then displayed to the user via 'cards' after a search request has been made.
-**Use Case:** A user wants to search an area and receive nearby place results.
+**Use Case:** ​A user wants to search an area and receive nearby place results.

 ---